NVIDIA/nvmath-python/docs/sphinx/device-apis/cufft.rst

 ========

 These APIs offer integration with the NVIDIA cuFFTDx library.
-Detailed documentation of cuBLASDx can be found in the `cuFFTDx documentation <https://docs.nvidia.com/cuda/cufftdx/1.2.0>`_.
+Detailed documentation of cuFFTDx can be found in the `cuFFTDx documentation <https://docs.nvidia.com/cuda/cufftdx/1.2.0>`_.

 .. note::